Identity ConfidenceIdentity Confidence

 The Cloud Authentication Service requires an initial learning period of at least 1,000 authentications (authentication minimum) to collect sufficient user history to optimize identity confidence scoring.
 Prior to reaching the authentication minimum, the system uses a default threshold (0.37) for determining identity confidence.
 It is likely that more users will receive low confidence scores in this scenario.
 After this minimum has been reached, the Cloud Authentication Service adjusts the threshold up or down every seven days as it learns each user's behavior to optimize the low confidence scores.

-RSA recommends that you require multifactor authentication for all users until the system has reached the minimum number of authentications.
+SecurID recommends that you require multifactor authentication for all users until the system has reached the minimum number of authentications.

 The following table summarizes what high and low scores represent in relation to the Confidence Threshold.